Bitrix24 Helpdesk

 crm_activity.DEADLINE AS "Activity deadline"

-FROM
+FROM crm_deal

-LEFT JOIN
+LEFT JOIN crm_activity

-crm_activity ON crm_activity.OWNER_ID = crm_deal.ID AND crm_activity.OWNER_TYPE_ID = '2'
+ON crm_activity.OWNER_ID = crm_deal.ID

-crm_deal.ID = 225;
+WHERE crm_deal.ID = 225;

-SELECT: Chooses which data to extract.
-For example, the SELECT crm_deal query.ID AS "Deal ID" part does the following:
+SELECT: Defines which data to return.
+For example, the SELECT crm_deal query.ID AS "Deal ID":

 • Selects the deal ID from the crm_deal dataset

-• Assigns it the name Deal ID
+• Renames it to Deal ID

-• Displays the result in a separate column
+• Displays it as a separate column

-WHERE: Filters the query results to show only a specific deal and its activities.
+WHERE: Filters the results to show only a specific deal and its activities.
 To get data for a different deal, replace 225 with the desired ID.
 To see all deals and their activities, remove the WHERE condition.

 In brief